OWASP/owasp-mastg/docs/contributing/4_Add_new_Language.md

 # Add a New Language

-## MSTG Translations
+## MASTG Translations

-The MSTG is a living document that changes and adapts to the most recent security recommendations every day.
+The MASTG is a living document that changes and adapts to the most recent security recommendations every day.
 While we do want to reach the maximum audience possible, our past experience shows that **maintaining translations has proven to be an extremely challenging task**.
-Therefore, please understand that **any PRs containing MSTG translations will be declined**, but you're free to do them on your own forks.
+Therefore, please understand that **any PRs containing MASTG translations will be declined**, but you're free to do them on your own forks.

-> 🇯🇵 A translation of the MSTG into Japanese is available on Github: <https://github.com/coky-t/owasp-mstg-ja>.
+> 🇯🇵 A translation of the MASTG into Japanese is available on Github: <https://github.com/coky-t/owasp-mstg-ja>.
 Thanks to @coky-t for pushing this forward!

-That said, we **strongly encourage further translations of the MASVS as it is much easier to maintain and you'll get a translated [Mobile App Security Checklists](https://github.com/OWASP/owasp-mstg/releases/latest) mapping to the MSTG for free.
+That said, we **strongly encourage further translations of the MASVS as it is much easier to maintain and you'll get a translated [Mobile App Security Checklists](https://github.com/OWASP/owasp-mstg/releases/latest) mapping to the MASTG for free.

 ## MASVS Translations